What is the Student Portal?

 I am experiencing circumstances that are affecting my studies, what can I do?

-How do I apply for an extension for an assessment?
+How do I apply for an extension for a written assessment?

 How do I defer my course?